whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/06-digital-painting-critique-and-photography-exercises/06-01-photography-pair-exercises.md

    - Use the lowest f-stop on the camera and get close to the subject with the background as far away as possible.
 6. Take a shot with objects in foreground, middle ground, and background with everything in focus
    - use a large f-stop or small opening.
 You will need a lot of light.

+#### Advanced Challenges

-7. Used a mid size aperature keep only the middle ground objects in focus
+7. Use a mid size aperature keep only the middle ground objects in focus
    - Select a location with many objects lined up.
 Focus on the object in the middle ground.
 The background and the foreground objects should be out of focus

-#### Advanced Challenges

 8. Capture smooth water motion.
 Use a long shutter speed to make is seem like the water is made of fluffy silky smooth fuzz.
    - Use a slow shutter speed such a 1/2s or lower.
 9. Capture traffic on a busy street at night with tracer light beams